globoglobito/Python-Guide/README.md

 3) Load Anaconda Navigator and click on Jupyter Notebook

-4) Use the Jupyter navigator (It should have loaded into your browser... like Chrome) and navigate until you find your jupyter notebook (for this example it should be called Python_Training.ipynb)
+4) Use the Jupyter navigator (It should have loaded into your browser... like Chrome) and navigate until you are in the directory you wish to use.
+Then click new and choose Python 3.
+Voila you created your first notebook.

 ### Installing a Package.